kfinley/KyleFinley.net/packages/vue2-client/src/views/Software.md

 <div class="text-center pb-2">

+I've worked in tech now for over 20 years.
+I started out doing tech work at the end of high school when I was pulling cables and setting up networks and servers for the public school district in my hometown.
+In college I moved into writing software.
+After college I consulted for a large US based tech firm working with large clients all over the US.
+After leaving consulting I started working in the startup world on the east coast.

-I've worked in tech now for over 20 years now and it's been a ride.
-Here you'll find info on what kind of software and product development stuff I'm up to and my previous work.
+I'm always working on several projects.
+Below you'll find info on what kind of software related things I'm up to as well as some details on my previous work.

 </div>